Xcraft-Inc/xcraft.ch/content/xcraft/pacman/overview.md

 One repository is located in `var/wpkg/`.
 The wpkg command creates a index file along the deb packages.
 This repository is only for development packages.

-> When a package is in a repository, it can be installed easily in a target with
-> its dependencies.
-Some packages can be stored directly in the production
-> repository if necessary.
+{{% notice info %}} When a package is in a repository, it can be installed easily in a target with its dependencies.
+Some packages can be stored directly in the production repository if necessary. {{% /notice %}}

 ### Step 5

 The development packages (step 4) are deployed in a `devroot/`.
 This location concerns only the tools (for the toolchain) and the source packages.

-> The goal for installing source packages in `devroot/` is to compile these
-> products in order to generate binary packages.
-Then these binary packages are
-> stored in the production repository.
+{{% notice info %}} The goal for installing source packages in `devroot/` is to compile these products in order to generate binary packages.
+Then these binary packages are stored in the production repository. {{% /notice %}}

 ### Step 6

 The production repository can be anywhere.
 This is the main repository for the consumers.

-> At this point, we can use the production repository in any targets.
-For
-> example it can be used in order to install the products in a virtual machine.
+{{% notice note %}} At this point, we can use the production repository in any targets.
+For example it can be used in order to install the products in a virtual machine. {{% /notice %}}

 ### Step 7